Dimius0/spectravortex/README_HARDWARE.md

    Coupling ratio: 0.50
 ... (other components) ...
 ============================================================
-✅ All components initialized and tested successfully!
+OK: All components initialized and tested successfully!
 ============================================================
 Step 2: Run the Full Test Suite
 Ensure all functionality works correctly: